ianozsvald/learning_text_transformer/README.md

     * lowercase/uppercase all
     * replace variant dashes to - (partially done with unidecode)

+    * force some Transform ordering e.g. FTFY first only
     * can we specify types in the final version? e.g. transform to an int?
     * may be want to represent tokenised items as nodes so e.g. order could be messed with?